 The proposed budget should be adequate, appropriate, reasonable, and realistic, and demonstrate the effective use of funds in alignment with the proposed project.
 This section should include detailed budgets for each of the three years of the funding and a summary budget for all three years.
 The proposed budget should reflect clear alignment with the content and text of the proposal.
 The budget should contain sufficient cost detail and supporting information to facilitate evaluation.

 Appendix A: NASA Missions

-NASA's Mission to drive advances in science, technology, and exploration to enhance knowledge, education, innovation, economic vitality, and stewardship of Earth, draws support from the Mission Directorates, each with a specific responsibility.
+NASA's Mission to pioneer the future in space exploration, scientific discovery, and aeronautics research, draws support from four Mission Directorates, each with a specific responsibility.